pianosnake/ear-training-buddy/README.md

 This is a simple mobile-friendly ear training web app.
 It can play a reference value of A440 and generate random chords and intervals.
 [Available live here](https://pianosnake.github.io/simple-ear-training/index.html).

+In __Chord__ mode the app can be used to identify chord types.
+For more of a challenge, play the reference note and try to identify the root of the chord.

+In __Interval__ mode the app can be used to identify intervals.
+For more of a challenge, play the reference note and try to identify the notes making up the interval.
+Press the answer button to see if you were correct.

 The following keyboard shortcuts are provided to speed up the exercise:

 - __A__ Play reference note
 - __R__ Play a random interval or chord
 - __H__ Play the hint (interval or chord played melodically)